samuel-rosa/verde/README.md

-# verde
-Manual de Gestão de Dados de Recursos do Solo
+# Dados de Recursos do Solo